-Season 2 of Stranger Things: Release Date, Returning and New Cast Members Revealed
+Season 2 Of ‘Stranger Things’: Release Date, Returning and New Cast Members Revealed

-If you have binge-watched season 1, you are probably wondering when Stranger Things Season 2 is coming out.
+If you have binge-watched Season 1, you are probably wondering when Stranger Things Season 2 is coming out.
 Fans can expect a release date in Summer 2017 and an official air date is yet to be announced.
 However, due to its popularity, you can bet that Stranger Things is a priority in the Netflix schedule.
 Director Shawn Levy confirmed in an interview that Stranger Things Season 2 will not be release before summer.
 Therefore, you can expect the series to return around July 2017.

 The kids including Millie Bobby Brown’s Eleven are expected to return.
-If you recall in season 1, Eleven disappeared after appearing to destroy the monster from the Upside Down world.
+If you recall in Season 1, Eleven disappeared after appearing to destroy the monster from the Upside Down world.
 Detective Hopper teased her survival by leaving her favorite snacks in the woods.
 Therefore, it is not clear how Eleven will return or whether she will have limited screen time or not.

 Noah Schnapp, Finn Wolfhard, Sadie Sink e Millie Bobby Brown em Atlanta.#StrangerThings pic.twitter.com/Px5gbXwbT3